Luinenburg/Luinenburg/README.md

 - 👋 Hi, I’m Cade Luinenburg [@CadeLui](https://github.com//CadeLui).
 - 👀 I’m interested in a lot of things, particularly computer networking and game design.
-- 🌱 I’m currently playing with C# command line projects.
+- 🌱 I’m currently playing with Java for class.
+Considering playing with Godot again.
 - 💞️ I’m goofing with my own projects now, not looking to collab.
 - 📫 I can be found on Discord at [Kago#2376], although I don't respond unless I already know your contacting me.
-- 🎮 I like a lot of games, currently playing Destiny 2, HROT, and FTL: Faster Than Light
+- 🎮 I like a lot of games, currently playing Baldurs Gate 3, Risk of Rain, and Team Fortress 2

 Languages I Like:
 - C++